World Maths Day: History

 The inaugural World Maths Day was held on March 13, 2007.
 287,000 students from 98 countries answered 38,904,275 questions.
 The student numbers and the participating countries have steadily increased in the following years.

 In 2009, 1.9 million students took part in World Maths Day.

 In 2011, World Maths Day sets a Guinness World Record for the Largest Online Maths Competition, with almost 500 million maths questions answered during the event.

 In 2012, 3P Learning launched the World Education Games.
 Over 5.9 Million students from 240 Countries and Territories around the world registered to take part, with World Maths Day being the biggest attraction.
 In 2013, it was held between 5–7 March and the awards were presented at the Sydney Opera House to the Champions.

 In 2015, there were participants from 150 countries.
 US, UK and Australia all had over 1 million registrations.

 The 2019 World Maths Day event was combined with a social media competition, where students around the world were encouraged to dress up in a maths-themed outfit to celebrate maths.
 Entries included famous mathematicians, an aerial shot of students forming a pi symbol, and human calculators.

-In 2022, World Maths Day celebrates 15 years in the making.
+In 2022, World Maths Day celebrated 15 years in the making.

+As of 2025, World Maths Day had reached over 10 million participants from 160 countries.